5 Ways to Make the Most Out of Your Vulnerability Management Tool

 In this article, we uncover all the ways in which you will be able to make the most of your new investment.
-Tick all these boxes to help set your organization and teams up for success.
+By ticking all of these boxes, you will set your organization and teams up for success.

 Ensure adoption across teams

 Whatever the case may be, your end goal is to ensure tool adoption across and within teams, so that your solution set isn’t fractured.
 This may require training, mandated adoption policies, timelines for migration, etc. Adoption doesn’t happen in a frictionless instant.
-Patience and consideration of your and other teams' needs is key.
-By listening to and accommodating these, you can keep employee engagement high even in times of change.
+Patience and consideration of your team and other teams' needs are key.
+By listening to and accommodating these, you can keep employee engagement high even through times of change.

 “SaaS vendor management includes building relationships with strategic vendors, managing your application use, optimizing spend and reporting on value.” - Zylo, The Complete Guide to SaaS Vendor Management

 If you’ve purchased a vulnerability management tracking tool rather than going down the open source route, then make sure to take advantage of all the support offered to you.
 You were sold a solution that fits your business, but that’s not to say that the other features of the product should be skipped over.
-Ask for demos of other features of the tool that you are not currently using or subscribed to.
-For a small commitment of time you are likely to discover something new that, even if you don’t implement it, could inspire some other functionality within your own DevSecOps processes.
+Ask for demos of the other features available that you are not leveraging yet.
+For a small commitment of time, you are likely to discover something new that, even if you don’t implement it, could inspire some other functionality within your own DevSecOps processes.